cloudmesh-community/sp20-516-240/datacenter.md

-# Data Center Exercises :o2:
+# Datacenter sp20-516-240 Firstname Lastname

 :o2: I suggest at one point you fil this out